What’s your choice when it comes to gift basket wrapping? Watch this shrink wrapping for beginners video to see how easy shrink wrap is to apply.

 Two wrapping methods are better than one

-The featured video shows how you can shrink wrap your gift basket in seven minutes or less depending on the basket’s size.
+The above video shows how you can shrink wrap your gift basket in seven minutes or less depending on the basket’s size.

-Isn’t it terrific to have two methods to close your gifts?
+Isn’t it terrific to have two methods, cellophane and shrink wrap, to close your gifts?
 You can:

 - Choose cellophane, which is available in clear and printed patterns.